muchirajunior/flask-web-boilerplate/README.md

 - in the template folder create a new folder matching blueprint name
 - add a base_name.html for specific blueprint designs like dashboard
 - add html file following jinja2 syntax

+### Notes
+- user role should be admin for the user to view and edit the admin dashboard models
+- there is no method to register admin users, its recomended to update the role on the database